Classical Foundations: The Weight of Tradition

 Film became one of the most important ways to transform minimalist and post-minimalist language.
 Composers who worked in cinema learned to create a clear and controlled atmosphere.
 The connection between sound and image made it easier to share and understand emotions.

-Philip Glass also contributed a lot to cinema.
+Philip Glass also contributed significantly to cinema.
 His score for Koyaanisqatsi in the 1980s combined repetitive structures with striking visual imagery.
-The music doesn’t match the images.
-It makes their rhythm and tension stronger.
+The music does not simply mirror the images.
+It intensifies their rhythm and tension.
 In film, minimalism found a powerful ally.
 The steady beat and slow, steady changes in pitch could support the flow of the story without overwhelming it.

 This connection to cinema changed how the public saw modern composition.
 People who don’t usually go to modern concerts might have heard similar sounds in theaters.
 Film music’s emotional power helped win over those who were initially doubtful of repetition.